secondlaw-ai/skyrim/README.md

 #### Bare metal

-1. You will need a NVIDIA GPU with at least 16GB memory, ideally 24GB.
+1. You will need a NVIDIA GPU with at least 24GB.
 We are working on quantization as well so that in the future it would be possible to run simulations with much less compute.
-Have an environment set with Python +3.10, Pytorch 2.2.2 and CUDA 11.8.
-Or if easier start with the docker image: `pytorch/pytorch:2.2.2-cuda11.8-cudnn8-devel`.
+Have an environment set with Python == 3.10, Pytorch => 2.2.2 and CUDA +12.x.
+Or if easier start with the docker image: `nvcr.io/nvidia/pytorch:24.01-py3`.
 2. Install conda ([miniconda](https://docs.anaconda.com/free/miniconda/miniconda-install/) for instance).
 Then run in that environment:

 ```bash